An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Galerkin approximation

 \subsection{Well-posedness of the interface Galerkin problem}

-Well-posedness of the Galerkin problem and quasi-best approximation results under an adjoint approximability condition follow as in \cite[Section 4]{GrahamSauter2019}.
-To state the result let us introduce $T^*\chi=z$, mapping $\chi \in L^2(\Omega)$ to the solution $z\in \VG\subset \HDO$ of the dual problem
+Well-posedness of the Galerkin problem and quasi-best approximation results under an adjoint approximability condition follow as in \cite[Section 4]{GrahamSauter2019}, which has also been used in \cite[Section~4.2]{ChenHouWang2023} or \cite[Section 3.2]{MaAlberScheichl2023} in a multiscale context.
+To state the result let us introduce $T^*\chi=z$, mapping $\chi \in L^2(\Omega)$ to the solution $z\in \HDO$ of the dual problem

-which is well-defined due to \cref{thm:well-posedness_Helmholtz,eq:ortho}.
+which is well-defined due to \cref{thm:well-posedness_Helmholtz}.
+Moreover, we denote with $T_\Gamma^*\chi=\ExtG(z_{\mid\Gamma})\in\VG$ the interface component of $T^*\chi$.
+Using \cref{eq:ortho}, we observe that $T_\Gamma^*\chi$ is a solution to \cref{eq:adjoint} for test functions $v\in\VG$.
 The approximation properties of the interface space $\VhG$ are measured by the adjoint approximability constant

 With these preparations, we can state the abstract result \cite[Thm.~4.2]{GrahamSauter2019} in our setting. \begin{lemma} Suppose that $C_{\sesH}\sigma^*\leq \myfrac{1}{2}$, where $C_{\sesH}$ is defined in \cref{eq:boundedness_sesquilinearH} and $\sigma^*$ is the adjoint approximability constant.
 Then, the Galerkin problem~\cref{eq:interface_approx} has a unique solution, and the following estimates hold: